artgo/CheckPings/README.md

 #CheckPings

-Small Scala program to find miror with the smallest ping on Windows.
+Small Scala program to find miror with the smallest ping on Linux.